-David Holzinger is guest conductor at the german based opera company "Junge Oper Rhein-Main", where he successfully led opera productions at the theaters in Rüsselsheim and Aschaffenburg.
-He is the founder and artistic director of the EXEDRA Ensemble with which he debuted at the opening ceremony of the Salzburg Festival 2017.
+He is guest conductor at the Landesjugendchor Rheinland-Pfalz and the Germany based opera company "Junge Oper Rhein-Main", with whom he was invited and successfully led opera productions at the Tiroler Festspiele Erl and the theaters in Rüsselsheim and Aschaffenburg (M. Egger "Caliban").
+He is the founder and artistic director of the EXEDRA Ensemble with which he debuted at the opening ceremony of the Salzburg Festival 2017 and guest conductor of the "Opera plus" company in Vienna (E. Humperdinck "Hänsel und Gretel").

-David Holzinger conducted several concerts on a successful one-month lasting tour to China.
-A short time after he was reinvited to go on a second tour as the assistant of their principal conductor Peter Santa.
+With the Amsterdam Chamber Orchestra David Holzinger conducted several concerts on a successful one-month lasting tour to China.
+He was reinvited shortly after, to go on a second tour as the assistant of their principal conductor, Peter Santa.
 Among others the program included Gustav Mahler’s “The Song of the Earth”.

 He was invited several times to participate in masterclasses at the RNCM Manchester with Sir Mark Elder and Clark Rundell where he worked together with the musicians of the Manchester Camerata.
 Further masterclasses led him to Nicolás Pasquet, Mark Stringer, Johannes Schlaefli, Christian Kluttig and Peter Guelke.
 His artistic work connects him with orchestras like the Moravian Philharmonic Orchestra Olomouc, the Rousse Philharmonic Orchestra, the Filarmonia de Stat Sibiu as well as the Vilnius State Symphony Orchestra and the Salzburg Chamber Soloists.